aecolumna/Segmented-Data-Anomaly-Detection/README.md

 ## Config

 * For the application to run, you need access to an APM controller.
 Please create a `config.json` file in root directory in the following format, where you substitute your own Account_name and API_KEY in the appropriate places.
-To access the API_KEY please contact Michael Sicles at michael.sickles AT appdynamics DOT com
+To access the API_KEY please contact Michael Sickles at the email address: michael.sickles AT appdynamics DOT com

 ```json
 {